 The integrated remuneration policy was subject to an internal review in 2018/2019 to ensure further alignment with the company's strategic direction.
 The proposed adjustments to the integrated remuneration policy (enhancing simplicity, long-term focus and share ownership) were approved by the AGM in April 2019.
 Annually, the Remuneration Committee prepares this remuneration report on the application of the remuneration policy and the individual remuneration of members of the Board of Management.
-This remuneration report was prepared as much as possible in line with the new requirements stemming from the implementation of the Shareholder Rights Directive in Dutch law, noting however that it refers to the Remuneration.
+This remuneration report was prepared as much as possible in line with the new requirements stemming from the implementation of the Shareholder Rights Directive in Dutch law, noting however that it refers to the Remuneration Policy 2019, which was not yet based on this new legislation.
 This report will be submitted to the General Meeting of Shareholders for an advisory vote.